catseye/beta-Juliet/README.markdown

 ---------------

 There is a crude implementation of β-Juliet version 1.0 in the form of a Perl 5 script.
-It does not implement delays.
+It does not implement delays, but it does implement the ordering guarantees between `caused before` and `caused after`.

 The reference implementation of β-Juliet version 2.0, called `2iota`, is written in C.  It implements delays (when compiled as ANSI C they have